PunGy/rest-library/README.md

 You can see full example in [example.mjs](https://github.com/PunGy/rest-library/blob/main/example.mjs) file

+All available methods of RestLibrary you can see here <https://pungy.github.io/rest-library/classes/rest.RestLib.html>

 Here's another one.
 Checking is there are a file on the server

 ```js